About The Product

 Out of all Finn Juhl’s designs, the Pelican Chair was probably the one furthest ahead of its time.
 When it was presented at the Copenhagen Cabinetmakers’ Guild Exhibition in 1940, it stood out with its unusual shape and sturdy legs.

 Finn Juhl normally named his furniture numbers after the year in which they were designed, but over time the nickname “Pelican” stuck to the chair.
-Very few were manufactured and the chair was almost forgotten until House of Finn Juhl rediscovered and relaunched the chair in 2001.
+Very few were manufactured and the chair was almost forgotten until House of Finn Juhl relaunched the chair in 2001.
+Find out more in our exclusive interview with House of Finn Juhl.

 About The Designer